alekstech/openvpn-deluge/README.md

 ```

-If your file is called `vpn.auth`, you can edit the line in `client.openvpn` to be:
+Assuming your file is called `vpn.auth`, you can edit the line in `client.openvpn` to be:
 ```
 auth-user-pass /vpn/vpn.auth
 ```